jericson/jericson.github.io/_posts/2023-05-31-mod_strike.md

 I have with [College Confidential moderators too](https://talk.collegeconfidential.com/t/moderator-election-next-steps/3618521).
 I've had moderators resign because they disagree with top-down policies, but that's never my preference.
+Communities only have value when their members are given agency.

 There are legitimate concerns about moderation surrounding ChatGPT and similar technologies.
 This particular policy seems heavy-handed and